soaresilva/portfolio/README.md

 # portfolio
 Personal portfolio.
-This is the real one.
-Started Tuesday Jan 21
+To be updated and enhanced as I learn how to do new things.